 Water entering a home, due to heavy rain or high water table levels, is collected through the perimeter drains of a basement waterproofing system.
 The drains will funnel the water into the sump basin and the pump will then remove the collected water to the nearest drainage point.

+Sump pumps are usually made of metal or plastic and are commonly submersed inside the chamber.
 The job of a sump pump is to direct water away from the house, to a place where it is no longer problematic, because of this, the pump will often be used in the basement of homes or areas where the water table is above the foundation level.

 It is very easy for groundwater to collect in basements and crawl spaces.
 It will rise through cracks in your foundations and penetrate through your walls, often during long periods of rain or heavy storms.

 If there is a possibility of flooding in your home, it is recommended that you have a sump pump installed.
 When the water level inside the chamber reaches a certain level, the pump will turn on automatically and drain the water away to a convenient drain off point.

 Some pumps also have an alarm to let you know when the water level is too high.
 Other pumps come with a battery back-up system so they can work in the event of power failure.

 How Much Does It Cost For A Sump Pump To Be Installed?

 It can cost up to £600 plus VAT for a replacement sump pump to be installed in an average domestic property.
 However, this is dependent on whether any additional pipework is required.
 If larger pumps or foul pumps are required, then the cost can be higher.

 Here at Basement Sump and Pump, as a trusted sump pump installation company, we install numerous sump pumps every year.
 Where a basement does not have an existing sump pump in place the average cost of installing a brand new sump pump in a basement costs around £2000.